80 Years of Inspiring Generosity and Investing for Good

 The Saint Paul Foundation assumed ever greater civic leadership roles in the 1990s, including leading a community-wide celebration of the 150th Anniversary of the naming of Saint Paul and mobilizing community action around riverfront redevelopment.

-1991 - The Foundation launched its Diversity Endowment Program – establishing five charitable funds to be directed by communities of color.
+1991 - The Foundation launched its Diversity Endowment Program – establishing four charitable funds to be directed by communities of color.

 2007 - The Facing Race Awards were established to celebrate and honor individuals working to eliminate racism and its effects throughout the state of Minnesota.
 As part of the Saint Paul & Minnesota Foundation’s ongoing commitment to racial equity, the Awards recognize community members who are courageously transforming our region and state and inspire discussion and action around the critical issues of race and racism.